DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/cv.md

 ## Personal Profile

-I am a Research Fellow at the University of Nottingham.
-I am in the final stages of obtaining a PhD at the University of Southampton.
-My research interests include gravitational waves produced by astrophysical systems and how to model them in General Relativity and alternative theories of gravity.
-I have made significant progress towards modelling extreme-mass-ratio inspirals, a key source for LISA science.
-Specifically, I have formulated second-order self-force methods in Kerr and have a leading role in implementing a second-order Teukolsky scheme in Schwarzschild.
+I am a Research Fellow at the University of Nottingham and PhD graduate from the University of Southampton.
+I develop methods in black hole perturbation theory to tackle self-force and quasi-normal mode problems in general relativity and alternative theories of gravity.
+My endeavour is to be a world leader in producing models for waveform templates used in future gravitational wave data analysis.

 ## Occupation